On the equivalence of contraction and Koopman approaches for nonlinear stability and control: Preliminaries

 For an observable $\phi_\lambda \in \calo \setminus\{0\}$, the associated Koopman eigenvalue is defined as the constant $\lambda \in \mathbb{C}$ satisfying

 if it exists, and we call $\phi_\lambda$ as a Koopman eigenfunction.

 \end{definition}

-It is clear that $U^t[\varphi]$ has, at a point $x_A$, the value which $\varphi$ has at the point $X(x_A,t)$ into which $x_A$ flows after the lapse of the time $t$ \cite{KOO}.
-It is also easy to verify that the Koopman operator $U^t[\cdot]$ is linear.
-With the smoothness assumption, the condition \eqref{K_eig} may be formulated as
+The operator $U^t[\phi]$ has, at a point $x_A$, the value which $\phi$ has at the point $X(x_A,t)$ into which $x_A$ flows after the lapse of the time $t$ \cite{KOO}; see Fig. \ref{fig:1}.
+It follows immediately from its definition that the Koopman operator $U^t[\cdot]$ is linear.